No-Cost Assistance Programs

 - United Illuminating

-The Connecticut Brownfields Initiative offers Municipal Assistance to eligible applicants (municipalities, Regional Planning Organizations, redevelopment agencies, non-profit organizations, and tribal governments).
+The Connecticut Brownfields Initiative offers Municipal Assistance to eligible applicants (municipalities, Regional Planning Organizations, redevelopment agencies, non-profit organizations, and tribal governments) and has released a Request for Proposals for the Spring 2021 Municipal Assistance Program (MAP).
 The MAP is supported through the University of Connecticut course Brownfield Redevelopment, which trains UCONN students on all aspects of investigation, clean up and redevelopment.
 As part of the course, the students will work in groups and supervised by CBI staff and partners.

 The MAP is offered twice a year: